ashutosh20770909/Lamp_Stack/220990_solution.md

 ## Your first approach below (first.txt)

-Reasoning - %%% Type our approach here %%%
+Reasoning - %%% Used Caesar cipher with shift of -8 %%%

 ```
-%%% Replace this with the 1st challeng=e answer %%%
+%%% String %%%
 ```

 ---